-Erika King has a lot on her plate: She’s a manager in her second rotation in our Leadership Development Program (LDP), was recently married, and is serving as Georgia-Metro Atlanta Chapter President of The NETwork.
-Upon joining us, Erika didn’t know about The NETwork – our African American Employee Resource Group (ERG), the oldest employee resource group at the company.
-She only knew that AT&T was an innovative company, one that interested her as someone with an engineering background and a passion for technology.
+When she first joined AT&T, Erika didn’t know about The NETwork – our Employee Group (EG) dedicated to Black employees, and the oldest Employee Group in AT&T. She only knew that AT&T was an innovative company, one that interested her as someone with an engineering background and a passion for technology.

 Balancing Technology and Business

 “After my undergrad in Mechanical Engineering, I worked as a Systems Engineer for three years before shifting my career and focusing more on business.
-AT&T’s LDP always interested me because of the opportunity to gain experience by rotating through multiple business units.”
+AT&T’s Leadership Development Program (LDP) always interested me because of the opportunity to gain experience by rotating through multiple business units.”

 As she developed her skills in the LDP, driving strong business results in industries like technology, media, and telecommunications, she was also connecting with leaders through The NETwork.
 “One of the reasons why I joined The NETwork was because of its mission – to transform the lives of its members by providing them with professional development and community service opportunities.
 Being a part of The NETwork, I’m afforded added exposure that I may not have received through the LDP.
 The NETwork helps facilitate different conversations and foster new dialogue.
 When meeting leaders through The NETwork, our initial conversations are usually surrounding our impact to the community.”